 The old "happiness is only real when shared"...Often finding myself in blissful solitude, I don't fully subscribe to this idea.
 However, there are some experiences I'd like to retroactively share.

 April 2018: Significantly matured, but in the same way restless.
-I have a few jobs, a college degree, and a little money saved.
+I have a couple part time jobs, a college degree, and a little money saved.
 I take a road trip from San Francisco to Humboldt, and Napa CA. My close friend Cara and I joked as we hopped into a rental car at the San Francisco airport that we are “adults on adult vacation.”
 We made that saying our mantra, yet we were wide-eyed as children on a city-sized playground.

 Some questions were on my mind: What's the difference between travel and vacation?
 How do you turn a vacation into an opportunity for growth?

 For me, travel is pushing horizons past your comfort zone.
 This might come in the form of trying to reach remote spots, getting into the same rhythm as the local lifestyle, or simply exploring off the heavily trodden track.
 When traveling, I try to tap into the essence of a place without it being handed to me on an instagramable platter.
 Traveling is messy and cannot be tied up into a neat bow at the end of a trip.
 Ideally, traveling wouldn't have to end or simply punctuate a stationary lifestyle.
 I was determined to make this trip more than a vacation.

 Before I visited, San Francisco held a lot of weight in my mind.
 I have a fascination with the beat generation and yearn to be a queen of counterculture.
 However, to be honest with myself, I’ve tamed myself quite a bit since the time of the Crowning of the Philosopher King.
 Spending the first legal 4/20 in the heart of Haight Ashbury was hectic and seeing Fleet Foxes at the Greek theater in Berkeley was no Woodstock.